MayNiklas/shelly-exporter/README.md

 }
 ```

-2. Enable the service in your configuration:
+2. Enable the service & the prometheus scraper in your configuration:

 ```nix
 { shelly-exporter, ... }: {